chb/keycloak-auth-bch/README.md

-# keycloak-auth
+# keycloak-auth-bch

 ---

-## Forked from...
+## Introduction and Thanks

+This is a "portal" application that provides sign-in and certificate services for an OAuth/OIDC resource server.
+This code is specifically intended to work with the hapi-fhir-jpaserver-oauth (public link TBD) project that provides a FHIR server API protected by OAuth bearer authentication.

   * Many thanks to Atos Spain S.A for the original FHIR OAuth integration and the repository this code is forked from: https://github.com/AriHealth/keycloak-auth

 ## Description

-OAuth2 authentication to manage Keycloak tokens (it needs a Keycloak url, realm and client_id to work) to allow login based on user and password.
-It exposes an API with these operations:
+OAuth2 authentication to manage client login and access to Keycloak OIDC tokens (it needs a Keycloak url, realm and client_id to work) to allow login based on user and password.

-- [POST] login
-- [GET] user

 ## Technology